 - Do they have a blog?
 If so, how active do they post?

 - What segments of customers are they targeting?

 - Do they have a social media presence?
-If so, how active are they?
+If so, how much social proofing do they have?

 - Are they taking advantage of YouTube?

 - What keywords are they targeting in search engine results pages?

 Analyzing your competition will help you understand their strategy and what has potentially helped them reach that level.

 Tip #2: Have a good marketing plan for client rentals